k7n4n5t3w4rt/bubble-sort-v5/copilot.md

 ## Plan-first milestone gating (new functions / behaviors)
 When a request implies a **new function / new behavior**, we run **Plan-first**:

+- Use the template in `server/tdd_milestone_template.md` when creating the plan.
 - First, create a **Plan-mode plan** that explicitly breaks the work into:
   - **Red** → **Review**
   - **Green** → **Review**